KevinCorcoran/trapperkeeper/documentation/configuration-validation.md

-Note that this approach takes a narrower approach than the previous two options and tackles a simpler problem: only validating required keys, doesn't check values, types of values, or account for disallowed keys.
+Note that this approach takes a narrower approach than the previous two options and tackles a simpler problem: only validating required keys, doesn't check values, types of values, or account for disallowed keys ... which, quite unfortunately, is the example I used in the problem statement.
+Darn.
 TODO is this good enough?

 ### Are there other options?